 Where the design community meets.

-Product Designer at Treehouse Joined over 6 years ago
+Product Designer at Treehouse Joined almost 10 years ago

 I work in a media company with 3 key "users," Stakeholders, partners and users.
 Stakeholders are our content-creators and editors, partners are our advertising clients and users are our actual end-users.
 Our entire product team is fighting the same things described in your piece daily.
 Appreciate your broaching this subject.
 Keeps me beating my dead horse.

 Watching The Exorcist tv show.
 I just wrapped a 9-month side project so I'm taking a break.

 I think his argument is structured in a painfully obtuse way but there are 2 parts that I break down (this is just my opinion, I'm in no way an expert on this type of thinking) as pieces of what he's maybe trying to get at?
 Maybe?:

 Organizations that silo design away from the input of other members of the org are doing it wrong.
 This happens.
 It's bad.
 It's often attributed to the hubris of the designers being bummed that a PM is trying to tell him what would "look best."
 I think we've probably all been there early in our careers.